 It seems fitting to me that Pope Francis will contribute to this conversation tomorrow, even though I suspect some of the Founders would be aghast if they could have seen so far into the future as to witness a pope addressing the nation in front of the Pennsylvania State House.

 I attended another World Meeting of Families event tonight, this time from The Culture Project, which brought together panelists to speak to different aspects of the Culture of Life at the Loews.

 I’ve known a few of The Culture Project missionaries for many years, and when their organization was getting on its feet earlier this year the Pro-Life Union of Greater Philadelphia was one of their first supporters.
 I’ve written before about the Culture of Life as something beyond politics, and The Culture Project speaks to that directly as “an initiative of young people set out to restore culture through the experience of virtue.”
-In its own way, this is just another echo of President Washington’s insight that “only a virtuous people are capable of freedom.”
+In its own way, this is just another echo of Franklin’s insight that “only a virtuous people are capable of freedom.”